gcruzgar/UKsurvey/README.md

 Where w_ is a prefix denoting the wave (a_, b_, c_ ...)

+There is considerable attrition in this survey, this is partailly compensated by introducing new households in each wave, however, there is a net 23% decrease in housholds over the first 7 years.

 More information on the survey can be found here: https://www.understandingsociety.ac.uk